 Patient Rights and Responsibilities

-In the belief of the Government of the Kingdom of Saudi Arabia represented by the Ministry of Health to empower patients and involve them in the decisions that support and improve the services provided, The ministry is committed to clarify the rights and responsibilities of patients towards the health facility in the rights of patients and their families document, in cooperation with the competent authorities in the field of providing health care services taking into consideration the human, social, and national rights and duties guaranteed by the system to individuals to improve the level of service provided and increase the patients trust in health facilities and the consolidation of health and humanitarian work shared between service providers and recipients at all levels.
+To empower patients and involve them in the decisions that improves the services provided, the ministry is committed to clarify the rights and responsibilities of patients towards the health facility in the Bill of Rights, taking into consideration the human, social, and national rights and duties guaranteed by the bill to individuals to improve the quality of services provided and increase the patients trust in health facilities.

 Saudi Patient Expenses and Accompanying Regulation

 If the patient is referred for treatment outside the region of his residence inside or outside the Kingdom, the Ministry of Health shall bear the expenses of patients and their companions during the treatment period, according to the Regulation the expenses of Saudi patients and their companions referred for treatment outside their areas of residence.

 The kingdom worked on a unified and comprehensive system for all health licensing services, which is characterized by direct technical integration with all relevant government agencies.
 The owner of the health facility can obtain an initial approval for a license for a health facility and the issuance of the final license for a health facility by registering on the electronic health services platform “Seha”.
 Furthermore, a healthcare practitioner can obtain a license to practice through the Seha platform for e-services within 30 seconds.
 The healthcare practitioner can also request to be assigned to a facility other than the facility he works in through the same platform.
 You can view the services guide from here.